Updated August 2021

-- Therapists in individual rooms will wipe down seating and table-tops between clients.
+- Therapists in individual rooms will wipe down seating and table-tops in between clients.

-- Visual alerts (Cover your Cough from CDC) will be posted at the doors of the clinic, educating others about decreasing the spread of COVID-19.
+- Visual alerts (Cover your Cough from CDC) are posted at the doors of the clinic educating others about decreasing the spread of COVID-19.

-- Tissues, alcohol-based hand sanitizer, soap and gloves will be made readily available to staff.
+- Tissues, alcohol-based hand sanitizer, soap, gloves, disposable masks and face shields are readily available to staff.

-- The clinic will be thoroughly disinfected nightly by our maintenance team.
+- The clinic is thoroughly disinfected nightly by our maintenance team.

 Any questions about these policies may be directed to Mimi Branham, Carruth Center Clinic Director at email@example.com.